Dan-Gahlinger/newcastle/README.md

 then there are two "plain" versions - as RAR or as ZIP - again pick your preference.
 The plain versions uncompress and create a "newcastle" directory with everything in it but have no desktop shortcut or uninstaller.

-Note: I am very close to getting the Raspberry Pi (Arm) version of Castle completed and it'll be posted when ready
+Raspberry Pi (Arm) version of Castle completed and is now available!

 See the castle_user_guide.pdf for more information on the game